andy-le-rmh/CleanWorkstations/README.md

 # CLEAN REPORTING WORKSTATION #
 > [!TIP]
-> Below are commands when in Command Prompt
+> Below are commands when in **Command Prompt**
+>
-> You should start an elevated Prompt using a local admin account
+> You should start an elevated Prompt using a local admin account.
+>
+> You may start long processes in a different thread so you can continue without needing to wait for that process to finish by using `start ""` before your commands.
+>
+> Example: `start "" "\\mhkarisma\Startup Scripts\SyngoVia\syngo.via.Client.Setup@172.28.42.103.exe"`

 ## NVIDIA DRIVERS ##
 > [!WARNING]